Interactive map of Missouri roads closed by flooding

 The Missouri Department of Transportation and state police continue to close roadways and limit travel in response to heavy flooding across the state.

-MoDOT will close southbound Interstate 55 at the Meramec River on Wednesday afternoon, with the northbound lanes to close a few hours later.
+MoDOT opened southbound Interstate 55 at the Meramec River on Thursday morning.
+The northbound lanes remained open during the flooding of the southbound lanes.

+The Meramec Bottom ramp to southbound I-55 remains closed due to water on that ramp.

 MoDOT closed Rte.
 141 at Romaine Creek overnight Tuesday going into Wednesday, as well as Rte.
 21/Tesson Ferry at the Meramec River.
 Northbound Rte.
 21 is closed at Route M. Local traffic should use Old 21.